Is your practice still doing manual patient eligibility verification? Do you know how much time and money it is costing you?

 The result?
 Your practice can spare the time and effort to verify eligibility up-front for all of your patients, and you can save money doing it.
 The same CAQH study mentioned above estimates that a practice doing electronic eligibility spends only about $1,000 for the same number of transactions.
 That’s one-sixth the cost!

-If you’d like to learn more about how electronic eligibility verification can help your practice, please reach out to your eMDs representative.
+If you’d like to learn more about how electronic patient eligibility verification can help your practice, please reach out to your eMDs representative.